amigus/migusdotorg/content/adam/auto-dnsmasq.md

 ]
-tags = ['dns', 'linux', 'networking'] title = 'Automating and Managing Dnsmasq' summary = 'Using Ansible and dnsmasq-web to manage Dnsmasq servers' weight = 20
+tags = ['dns', 'linux', 'networking'] title = 'Automating and Managing Dnsmasq' summary = 'Using Ansible and dnsmasq-web to automate and manage Dnsmasq servers' weight = 20
 +++